reonardoleis/twitter-spotify-bio/README.md

 # twitter-spotify-bio
-Shows Spotify's "playing now" on Twitter bio.
+Script to show Spotify's "playing now" on Twitter bio.

 # usage
 1. Install selenium using pip